Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Start Process in Zapier

-In order to start the process in Zapier, we need to create a new Zap with two steps.
-This is how it will look in the end:
+To start the process in Zapier, we need to create a new Zap with two steps.
+Here’s what it will look like in the end:

 Create new zap